History of syphilis: Historical treatments

 An artificial nose from the 17th–18th century.
 Such cosmetic replacements were sometimes used due to effects of the disease.

-There were originally no effective treatments for syphilis, although a number of remedies were tried.
+There were originally no effective treatments for syphilis (in Europe) although a number of remedies were tried.
 In the infant stages of this disease in Europe, many ineffective and dangerous treatments were used.
 The aim of treatment was to expel the foreign, disease-causing substance from the body, so methods included blood-letting, laxative use, and baths in wine and herbs or olive oil.

 Mercury was a common, long-standing treatment for syphilis.
 The Canon of Medicine (1025) by the Persian physician Ibn Sina suggested treating early stages of leprosy with mercury; during an early European outbreak of the disease, Francisco Lopez de Villalobos compared this to syphilis, though he noted major differences between the diseases.
 Paracelsus likewise noted mercury's positive effects in the Arabic treatment of leprosy, which was thought to be related to syphilis, and used the substance for treating the disease.
 Giorgio Sommariva of Verona is recorded to have used mercury to treat syphilis in 1496, and is often recognized as the first physician to have done so, although he may not have been a physician.
 During the sixteenth century, mercury was administered to syphilitic patients in various ways, including by rubbing it on the skin, by applying a plaster, and by mouth.
 A "Fumigation" method of administering mercury was also used, in which mercury was vaporized over a fire and the patients were exposed to the resulting steam, either by being placed in a bottomless seat over the hot coals, or by having their entire bodies except for the head enclosed in a box (called a "tabernacle") that received the steam.
 The goal of mercury treatment was to cause the patient to salivate, which was thought to expel the disease.
 Unpleasant side effects of mercury treatment included gum ulcers and loose teeth.
 Mercury continued to be used in syphilis treatment for centuries; an 1869 article by Thomas James Walker, M. D., discussed administering mercury by injection for this purpose.